Your Complete Guide to Seattle Property Tax

 Washington is one of the few states that does not collect personal income tax or corporate tax.
 That's one of the many reasons that industry is so big here in Seattle.

 We are home to four of the country's largest corporations including Amazon, Microsoft, Boeing, and Starbucks.
 There is also a very generous job market and a much higher minimum wage.
-In Seattle, the minimum wage is set at $19.97 an hour.
-That's more than double the national rate.
+In Seattle, the minimum wage recently increased to $21.30 an hour.
+That's almost triple the national rate.

-So while you may be spending a bit more in property taxes, you also have a lot more going for you in regards to income and savings.
+So while you may be spending a bit more in property taxes, you also have a lot more going for you with regard to income and savings.

-Don't let the property tax in Seattle scare you away from buying a home in this incredible city.
+Either way, don't let the higher property tax in Seattle scare you away from buying a home in this incredible city.

 There is so much to offer here that keeps the quality of life high.